Prototype (video game): Plot

-Alex Mercer awakens who no memory of who he is in a morgue belonging to Gentek, a genetic engineering company in Manhattan, where he escapes and witnesses scientists being killed by military operatives.
+Alex Mercer awakens with no memory of who he is in a morgue belonging to Gentek, a genetic engineering company in Manhattan, where he escapes and witnesses scientists being killed by military operatives.
 After surviving being shot, Alex leaps over a wall, soon discovering his superhuman abilities; including shapeshifting, superhuman strength, speed, and creating weapons from his body; as well "consuming" others to gain their memories, skills and appearance.
 Amnesiac, Alex seeks to find and consume those related to the conspiracy to uncover his past.
 This puts him against the US Military and Blackwatch, a black ops unit attempting to contain the Blacklight virus overrunning Manhattan.

 Alex finds his sister, Dana, who assists him in tracking down targets, leading him to Gentek headquarters.
 There Alex encounters a young woman called Elizabeth Greene contained in the building, and a host for Blacklight.
 Upon her escape, Greene unleashes Blacklight upon Manhattan.
 Dana directs Alex to Karen Parker, his ex-girlfriend, who agrees to help stop the outbreak, having him find samples of the virus.
 However, Karen later leads Alex into a trap, where he is confronted by Blacklight commander Robert Cross.
 Alex nearly kills him, when Cross mentions 'Penn Station', triggering a flashback that leaves Alex dazed, before being injected with a parasite that threatens to kill him.
 Seeking help, Alex finds Dr. Bradely Ragland, a Gentek connected pathologist who removes the parasite, turning it into a weapon against Greene.
 However, when Alex tries using it on her, Greene's body rejects the parasite, which transforms into a monstrous being: the Supreme Hunter.
 After seemingly killing the Supreme Hunter, Alex finds and kills Karen out of revenge.